Allisonwonderlax13/https-github.com-obsproject-obs-studio./Getting-Started-With-Track-Matte-Stinger-Transitions.md

 ![Track Matte example](https://raw.githubusercontent.com/wiki/obsproject/obs-studio/images/track-matte/track-matte-example.gif)

-*Example of a side-by-side track matte video file*
+*Example of a side-by-side track matte video file.
+The left half is the "overlay" portion and the right half tells OBS which scene to display, where black = "from" scene, white = "to" scene, gray = degree of fade between "from" scene and "to" scene*

 Track Mattes for a Stinger Transition can be provided in three ways: